On strongly spanning $k$-edge-colorable subgraphs: Abstract

 \section{Abstract}

-A subgraph $H$ of a graph $G$ is called spanning, if any vertex of $G$ is not isolated in $H$, while it is called maximum $k$-edge-colorable, if $H$ is $k$-edge-colorable and contains as many edges as possible.
-We introduce three parameters that are related with spanning $k$-edge-colorable subgraphs.
-Our first result states that these parameters are the same.
-This allows us to introduce the fourth parameter $sp(G)$ that equals to the common value of the mentioned three parameters.
-We show that $\Delta(G)$ is an upper bound for $sp(G)$, and then we offer a characterization of graphs with $sp(G)=\Delta(G)$.
+A subgraph $H$ of a multigraph $G$ is called strongly spanning, if any vertex of $G$ is not isolated in $H$, while it is called maximum $k$-edge-colorable, if $H$ is proper $k$-edge-colorable and has the largest size.
+We introduce a graph-parameter $sp(G)$, that coincides with the smallest $k$ that a graph $G$ has a strongly spanning maximum $k$-edge-colorable subgraph.
+Our first result offers some alternative definitions of $sp(G)$.
+Next, we show that $\Delta(G)$ is an upper bound for $sp(G)$, and then we characterize the class of graphs $G$ that satisfy $sp(G)=\Delta(G)$.
 Finally, we prove some bounds for $sp(G)$ that involve well-known graph-theoretic parameters.